-The procedures and guidelines should be verified and validated.
-This should include the usability of the procedures and guidelines (see section 5.2).
+The procedures and guidelines should be verified and validated to ensure that they are integrated in a cohesive, effective and usable manner.
 Clear criteria for EOP to SAMG transition should be defined.

-Adequate guidance should be provided in the design of the IAMP to ensure that its event and symptom-based EOP components, or equivalent, are appropriately coordinated among the responsible personnel and that the symptom-based approach is invoked when it is required.
+Guidance should be provided to ensure that events and symptom-based EOP components, or equivalent, are coordinated among the responsible personnel and that the symptom-based approach is invoked when it is required.

-Measures, including providing guidelines and training, should be defined to support staff decisionmaking for situations where an event has progressed to a stage for which procedures have not been defined.
+Measures, including providing guidelines and training, should be defined to support staff decision-making for situations where an event has progressed to a stage for which procedures have not been defined.